ayalan/deg-practice/README.md

 To summarize: we started with the SOFT file, `used extract_meta.sh` to generate a `sample_info.txt` file.
 Then we used `process_samples.awk` to transform it to `cell_line_mapping.txt`.
 Then, we pulled the SSR for each SRX in it via NCBI using the `map_srx_srr.py` script to output `cell_line_metadata.txt`.
 We also generated `srx_to_srr_mapping.txt` which is mostly just for our own reference, and won't be used anywhere.

-You'll integrate the cell line metadata later downstream.
+We'll integrate the cell line metadata later downstream.

 ## 2. Trimmed Data Processing